chrisconlin/Conlin_Latin102/quiz2.md

 Prometheus’ heart was devoured by an eagle.
 Hercules shot the eagle dead with his arrows.
-Prometheus' heart was devoured by an eagle, who was shot by Hercules with his arrows. translate the relative pronoun into Latin: quae identify the antecedent of the pronoun, and its gender and number: The antecedent is eagle and it is singular and feminine identify the case of the Latin pronoun, and explain why it is in that case: We will also use the nominitive case as it is being used as the subject of the relative clause.
+Prometheus' heart was devoured by an eagle, who was shot by Hercules with his arrows. translate the relative pronoun into Latin: quam identify the antecedent of the pronoun, and its gender and number: The antecedent is eagle and it is singular and feminine identify the case of the Latin pronoun, and explain why it is in that case: We will also use the accusative case as it is referring to the eagle which the direct object.

 Lycus tried to kill Megara and her sons Therimachus and Ophites.
 Lycus was killed by Hercules.